trannhatdang/assignment-1-mmt/README.md

 To send Direct messages, copy the IP AND PORT into the left field and enter the message you want to send on the right field.
 MAKE SURE THE OTHER CLIENT IS OPENED AS WELL.

+To broadcast message you must first connect to a peer.

 ---------